 I started asking him lots of questions about the 68 Shelby Mustangs.
 He knew more answers than I had questions.
 Ok, who is this guy?
 Once my cup was empty so I could listen to him, John told me about applying for a job posted at the design school he was attending in California.
 Seems Shelby American was looking for a designer with engineering experience.
 That was John.
 He was hired in 1967 to finish the ’67 cars and design the ’68 Shelby Mustangs.

-John told me he had an engineering degree, I believe he got while living in Japan.
+John told me he had an engineering degree, I recall him saying he earned that while living in Japan.
 But he wanted to come to the US.
 So he hopped a freighter on its way to California.
 While in CA, he learned about a design school where he enrolled.
 And that is where he saw the add posted from Shelby American.
 He told me he was very surprised he got hired with his English not being so great.
-But Shelby American was looking for someone with an engineering background.
+But Shelby American was looking for a automotive designer with an engineering background.

 John went to Shelby American during the middle of the 1967 design.
 He said that much of the design was already done to the ’67’s, But the 1968 Shelby’s, according to John, was mostly his project.
 He told me many things which I will eventually put on this page, but here are some key things off the top of my head:

 - He was restricted to what changes he could make.
 One directive was to use as much off the Ford shelf as possible.
 That is where the 65 T-Bird Tail lights came from.